FILMA0010/PythonTemplates/README.md

 ## About The Project

 Here you find some Python Files with quite a use.
 When i started python i wanted to do some of the things listed here but didnt know how.
-Here is your chance to see :) Everything is documented with markdowns.
+Here is your chance to see :) Everything is documented with comments.

 ## Getting Started